psammarco/kubernetes/relp-rsyslog/README.md

 The application uses *"RSYSLOGSRV_CENTRAL"* and *"RSYSLOGSRV_SECONDARY"* environment variables to set the rsyslog servers domain names.

 Fore more info on the rsyslog client configuration see the docker image [Github page](https://github.com/psammarco/dockerhub/tree/main/relp-rsyslog/rsyslog-client).

-Lastly, See [genkeys.tar.gz](https://github.com/psammarco/kubernetes/blob/master/relp-rsyslog/genkeys.tar.gz) for instructions on how to generate the SSL certificates.
+Instructions on how to generate the SSL certificates can be found in [genkeys.tar.gz](https://github.com/psammarco/kubernetes/blob/master/relp-rsyslog/genkeys.tar.gz).